roscopeco/moxy/README.md

 ### What is this?

-Moxy is a fairly lightweight yet surprisingly fully-featured mock/spy framework for use in testing Java code, with a fluent, IDE-friendly stubbing and assertion API.
+Moxy is a fairly lightweight yet surprisingly powerful and refeshingly non-opinionated mock/spy framework for use in testing Java code.
+It has a fluent, IDE-friendly stubbing and verification API, runs on Java 8+, and includes out-of-the-box support for allegedly-evil things such as mocking finals and statics.
+It knows its place as a _tool_ - when it's right for the job, it's just what you need, but equally it will let you do all the wrong things really, really well if that's your cup of tea.

+If it helps, think of it like a hammer.
+Or an elephant gun.
+Or something...

 ### How do I use it?

-There's full documentation on [the wiki](https://github.com/roscopeco/moxy/wiki), which took quite a while to write, and which we try to keep as up-to-date as possible.
+There's full documentation on [the wiki](https://github.com/roscopeco/moxy/wiki), which took quite a while to write, and which I try to keep as up-to-date as possible.

-But in the spirit of getting you started, here's a [SSCCE](http://sscce.org/) we made earlier, paraphrased somewhat from our own tests:
+But in the spirit of getting you started, here's a [SSCCE](http://sscce.org/) we made earlier, paraphrased somewhat from Moxy's own tests:

 ```java
 import static com.roscopeco.moxy.Moxy.*;